metabrainz/picard-docs/appendices/tag_mapping.rst

 #. `Recording-level license <https://musicbrainz.org/relationship/f25e301d-b87b-4561-86a0-5d2df6d26c0a>`_ relationship type.
 #.
 With "Save iTunes compatible grouping and work" (since Picard>=2.1.0)
 #.
 From iTunes Metadata Format Specification
+#.
+For compatibility reasons the ``date`` tag gets filled with the release date from MusicBrainz.
+This is how most software interprets this tag.
+Since Picard 2.9 the separate ``releasedate`` exists for use by scripts and plugins, but is not filled by default.